Site undergoing reconstruction: Please navigate to the other sections from the home page.

 See also Wandering Off

-Scenthounds, ex-racing greyhounds, lovesick dogs and young dogs tend to terrify their owners by disappearing over the horizon.
+Scenthounds, ex-racing greyhounds, lovesick dogs and young dogs often terrify their owners by disappearing over the horizon.
 Some dogs will never be trustworthy, but most dogs respond well to training, after which they can be trusted most of the time.

 Separation Anxiety

-Separation anxiety is common among dogs that have been in kennels, or have become overattached, even wanting to sit on your lap when you are in the bathroom - 'velcro dogs'.
-Your dog will more easily cope with you being outside the house if he can cope with being in a different room from you when you are in the house.
-Try shutting the bathroom door now and then, or reading a book with a babygate up, so the dog can see you but can't be by your side.
-Gradually increase the amount of time that your dog spends alone.
-In acute cases, you may have to start with very short periods like two minutes, and stand the other side of the door.
-Don't open the door until the dog is quiet.
-Then try going outside and just walking round the block, coming back after five minutes.
+Your dog will more easily cope with you being outside the house if he can relax about being in a different room from you when you are in the house.
+Try reading a book in a different room from the dog with a babygate up, so he can see you but can't be by your side.
+Gradually increase the amount of time that your dog spends alone, and get him used to being where he can't see you.
+In acute cases, you may have to start with very short periods like two minutes, at first standing the other side of the door, gradually building it up until you can sit in a nearby room, and he is relaxed.
+Then try going outside and just walking round the block, coming back after five minutes, again, building up the time you are out.

 Small Dogs